Aquaculture in New Zealand: Role of Māori

 In pre-European times, the indigenous Māori of New Zealand undertook rudimentary aquaculture activities, such as placing suitable rocks into the intertidal settlement zones of oyster larvae.
 They were also thought to have transplanted abalone and other shellfish between different areas.

 Māori currently have a significant presence in the New Zealand aquaculture industry, and this is likely to increase over time as the requirements to allocate aquaculture space through the Māori Commercial Aquaculture Claims Settlement Act 2004 are met.
-However, inappropriate aquaculture locations and unsustainable practices have the potential to compromise values and resources important to coastal whanau, hapu and iwi.
+However, inappropriate aquaculture locations and unsustainable practices have the potential to compromise values and resources important to coastal whānau, hapū and iwi.

 In 2008, a settlement of $97 million was made to Māori for Crown obligations for aquaculture space that was approved between 1992 and 2004.

 NIWA operates a Māori research and development unit, Te Kūwaha o Taihoro Nukurangi.
 The unit has a team of Māori scientists who undertake research and provide consultancy services, based particularly around iwi with environmental and commercial issues.